 - A quicker site speed contributes to the overall quality of the Web especially for users with slow internet connections.

-- An improved on site performance will contribute more to your bottom line – increasing revenue while driving down operating costs.
+- An improved on-site performance will contribute more to your bottom line – increasing revenue while driving down operating costs.

 What factors affect page speed?

 There are a lot of factors that affect site speed and these need to be addressed in your Web SEO plan.
 Yahoo! has released 35 best practices for making Web pages faster.
-Here are a few of the more important ones to focus on when optimising your site that can make or break your page speed.
+Here are a few of the more important ones to focus on when optimizing your site that can make or break your page speed.